NemoZhang061/wiki-documents/docs/2-NeoEyes NE101 Series/2-NE100-MB01 Development Board/2-Software Guide/4-example-cat1.md

 ## Overview

-This section describes how to achieve low-power image capture and transmission in outdoor environments using LTE Cat 1 technology.
+This guide describes how to achieve low-power image capture and transmission in outdoor environments using LTE Cat 1 technology.
 It is particularly suitable for scenarios without Wi-Fi coverage or gateway devices.

 ### Key Features